chrisesposito/lesson-3/README.md

 the basket design and to also hook up the "Add to Order" button on the pastry show page.

+### Reminder:

+This is not a React assignment.
+There is no front end JavaScript happening here.
+This is an assignment to get you used to JSX components and to test your understanding of how your route files work with Express.
+This means there are no front end event listeners or any need to bind events to click, etc.

 ## Getting Started

 `cd app`